EricZimmerman/VoronTools/EBB_CAN.md

 # U2C

-Note that the U2C does not need much done to it, short of making sure it has the newest firmware from BTT that fixed an earlier issue with not being able to use CANBoot to flash things behind the U2C on older firmware.
+Note that the U2C does not need much done to it, short of making sure it has the newest firmware from BTT that fixed an earlier issue with not being able to use Katapult to flash things behind the U2C on older firmware.
 Once you do the steps below, you do not have to touch the U2C again

 1. Make sure you have the latest firmware for the U2C from BTT, which is available [here](https://github.com/Arksine/CanBoot/issues/44#issuecomment-1381555466):